+I am a researcher in bioprocess and biosystems engineering.
 Since June 2016 I am a postdoctoral research associate at Julio Banga´s Bioprocess Engineering Group (IIM-CSIC).
-I work in the CanPathPro project (EU H2020), which aims at creating a platform for predictive cancer pathway modelling.
+I work in the CanPathPro project (EU H2020), which is creating a platform for predictive cancer pathway modelling.
 My role is to contribute with model identification methods.

 I had already been affiliated with CSIC from 2009 to 2015, a period in which I worked on several systems biology projects.
 From April 2015 to May 2016 I was an I2C fellow funded by the Xunta de Galicia and working at the universities of Minho (Miguel Rocha's group) and Oxford (Antonis Papachristodoulou's group).